tendhome/site/_posts/2020-03-01-electric-lawn.md

 Our battery powered trimmers only make noise when cutting, unlike gas powered trimmers that must run the engine until the job is complete

 ### Extra Quiet
 Our trimmers use state of the art string that is engineered for silence.
-Grooves are cut into the string that reduce wind resistance and thus noise
+Grooves are cut into the string that reduce air resistance and thus noise

 ## Gas exceptions